Terry-Mao/gopush2/README.md

 {
-  "addr": "127.0.0.1", # the subscriber listen address "port": 8080, # the subscriber listen port "pprof_addr": "127.0.0.1", # the performance profile listen address
-  "pprof_port": 8080, # the performance profile listen port
+  "addr": "127.0.0.1", # the subscriber listen address "port": 8080, # the subscriber listen port "admin_addr": "127.0.0.1", # for the publisher and stat listen address "admin_port": 8080, # for the publisher and stat listen port "log": "/tmp/gopush.log", # the gopush2 log file path
-  "pub_addr": "127.0.0.1", # the publisher listen address
-  "pub_port": 8080, # the publisher listen address
-  "pprof": 1, # the performance profile flag (1: open, 0: close)
-  "log": "/tmp/gopush.log", # the gopush2 log file path
   "message_expire_sec": 7200, # the default message expire second
   "channel_expire_sec": 60, # the default channel expire second